-- 1. The client calls begin_transaction() to initiate the transaction. - 2.
-Within the transaction, the client calls one or more WSDL operations on both of the remote servers.
+- 1. The client calls begin transaction() to initiate the transaction. - 2.
+Within the transaction, the client calls one or more WSDL operations on both of the remote servers. - The client calls commit_transaction() to make permanent any changes caused during the transaction (alternatively, the client could call rollback_transaction() to abort the transaction). - 4.
+The transaction system performs the prepare phase by polling all of the remote transaction participants (the first phase of a two-phase commit). - 5.
+The transaction system performs the commit or rollback phase by sending a notification to all of the remote transaction participants (the second phase of a two-phase commit).

+Transaction propagation

-The client calls commit_transaction() to make per changes caused during the transaction (alternatively call rollback_transaction() to abort the transaction , the client could 4.
-The transaction system performs the prepare phase remote transaction participants (the first phase of a commit). , , The transaction system performs the commit or roll sending a notification to all of the remote transaction second phase of a two-phase commit).
-Transaction propagation If you have a section of code executing within a transact automatically propagates a transaction context with the whenever a remote operation is called.
-For example, consider a three-tier system, where a client transaction, invokes an operation on server 1, and then a further call on server 2.
-In this scenario, Artix automatica transaction to server 2.
-The transaction is propagated, er between the client and server 1 differs from the protocol server 1 and server 2. server 1 makes a ally propagates the ven if the protocol
+If you have a section of code executing within a transaction context, Artix automatically propagates a transaction context with the request message, whenever a remote operation is called.

+For example, consider a three-tier system, where a client initiates a transaction, invokes an operation on server 1, and then server 1 makes a further call on server 2.
+In this scenario, Artix automatically propagates the transaction to server 2.
+The transaction is propagated, even if the protocol between the client and server 1 differs from the protocol used between server 1 and server 2.